SoullessMindful/advent-of-code-2023/README.md

-# advent-of-code-2023
-Advent of Code 2023 puzzles done in a variety of programming languages
+# Advent of Code 2023
+puzzles done in a variety of programming languages, like:

+- Haskell
+- Python
+- C